Drovix.

 • Site map

-Important — No Investor Compensation: Important: Client funds held with Drovix (MU) Ltd are not protected by any government deposit guarantee or investor compensation scheme.
-The Financial Services Commission (FSC) of Mauritius does not operate an investor compensation fund.
+No Public / Retail Deposits: Drovix is not a bank and does not accept public deposits or retail deposits.
+Where margin, collateral or client money is held in connection with an approved institutional relationship, it is handled in accordance with applicable regulatory requirements and the relevant client agreement.
+Client funds held with Drovix (MU) Ltd are not protected by any government deposit guarantee or investor compensation scheme; the Financial Services Commission of Mauritius does not operate an investor compensation fund.

 Reverse Solicitation Notice: The information and services on this website are not directed at or intended for distribution to residents or nationals of any country or jurisdiction where such distribution or use would be contrary to local law or regulation.
-Institutional clients access Drovix (MU) Ltd services on their own initiative.
-It is the responsibility of each prospective institutional client to ensure compliance with the laws and regulations of their jurisdiction of incorporation or domicile.
+Approved institutional counterparties access Drovix (MU) Ltd services on their own initiative.
+Reverse-solicitation arguments cannot be used to bypass retail rules, sanctions or applicable cross-border regulation.

-This information is not intended for entities or persons in countries or jurisdictions under significant sanctions, including but not limited to Afghanistan, Barbados, Belarus, Burkina Faso, Cameroon, Central African Republic, Cuba, Democratic Republic of Congo, Haiti, Iran, Libya, Mali, Mozambique, Myanmar, Nicaragua, North Korea, Russia, Senegal, Sudan, Syria, Tanzania, Venezuela, Yemen, and Zimbabwe.
+Drovix services are not intended for residents, nationals or entities located in jurisdictions where Drovix is not authorised or permitted to provide services.
+Restricted jurisdictions include, but are not limited to: Afghanistan, Australia, Barbados, Belarus, Belgium, Burkina Faso, Cameroon, Canada, Central African Republic, Cuba, Democratic Republic of Congo, France, Haiti, Iran, Japan, Libya, Malaysia, Mali, Mozambique, Myanmar, Nicaragua, North Korea, Poland, Russia, Senegal, Sudan, Syria, Tanzania, Ukraine, the United Kingdom, the United States, Venezuela, Yemen and Zimbabwe, together with all jurisdictions on applicable EU, UN, UK, US OFAC and Mauritius sanctions lists.
+See Restricted Jurisdictions for the full list and policy.

 © 2026 Drovix (MU) Ltd. All rights reserved.